Cat age: 0-6 months

 - Never use your hands or feet as objects for them to pounce on.
 Instead provide balls, toy mice and feather wands which allow your kitten to express their natural play/hunting instincts in an acceptable and sustainable manner (good for adult cats too!).

-- Invite your friends and their children and (friendly) dogs over so your kitten can be exposed to potentially stressful situations in a calm and controlled manner from an early age.
+- Invite your friends and their (well-behaved) children over so your kitten can be exposed to potentially stressful situations in a calm and controlled manner from an early age.

 - Not all kittens like to be cuddled though, as much as we may want them to, so make sure you give them a bit of space as well.